Table Of Contents

 How To seal Tile Grout Guide

 You can choose any brand that you prefer but I recommend Aqua-X Grout Sealer as it has added mold & mildew inhibitors and very easy to work with.

-It penetrates the grout surface and seals, ensuring a deeper and more lasting seal, it’s one of the best tile sealants out there and highly recommended for most situations.
+It penetrates the grout lines and seals, ensuring a deeper and more lasting seal, it’s one of the best tile sealants out there and highly recommended for most situations.

 You simply need to pour the product into it and use the brush tip to apply the sealer directly onto the grout.